jypma/lazagna/README.md

 - The initial `EventsEmitter` class just created a `ZStream` for the events.
 This required a `Fiber` for every event handler.
 They turned out to be fast to create, but relatively slow to stop (about 1 second to stop 1000 fibers, on a fast desktop machine).
 If you have 1000 small icons to select from, that's too slow.
 Hence, a push-based model was introduced.
 - ZIO could perhaps do with a `Filtered` class of its own, instead of or in addition to the generic `filter` error variants.
 - ZStream could perhaps add a push-based stream variant, which maintains stream operation in a scope, executing a ZIO for every element.
 We'd have to define more precise semantics though (return type of the ZIO would have to be `Chunk[U]`, and we need a way to early close the stream to yield a value, since `EventEmitter` doesn't need that).
+- Should `Setup` be part of `Scope`?
+Or is it not necessary here at all?

 # "Draw" demo application